Super Micro Computer, Inc.

 SMCI

-Super Micro Computer provides high-performance server and storage solutions for the electronic computers industry.
+Super Micro Computer designs and manufactures high-performance server and storage solutions for the electronics computers industry.

 Investment Opinion: Should I buy SMCI Today?